 - Hardness is the resistance to being scratched

-- Toughness is the resistance to being bent.
+- Strength is the resistance to being bent

-To make sure that your ring is as durable as possible, you really want to ensure that your engagement ring is a combination of both of these.
+To make sure that your ring is as durable as possible, you really want to ensure that your engagement ring is a combination of these.

 If you’re going for a bezel setting then the diamond will be held extremely securely by the rim of metal around the edge of the stone.
-It’s a solid construction and it means that toughness isn’t quite so important as there is a lot of metal holding the center stone in place.
+Its solid construction means that strength and toughness isn’t so important as there is a lot of metal holding the center stone in place.

 To sum it all up